ashlynnprasad/langmann-2021/pages/urbandevelopment.md

 ## Urban Development

-<p style="text-indent: 25px;">An important piece of the context surrounding the photographs in this section is the fact that the prevailing mindset around the turn of the twentieth century saw urban development and the suppression of wilderness as progress, something to be desired and aimed for.
-As Jesse Donaldson explains in his article, “An Unnatural History of Stanley Park,” the prevailing philosophy of the time “considered the wilderness something to be tamed and cultured, an ‘improved’ version of nature manicured by human intervention.”
-This “improvement” of nature was another part of the colonial fairy tale as described by Paige Raibmon; in order to justify their presence on indigenous lands, settlers had to convince themselves that they were helping to bring about a necessary and inevitable improvement.<br><br>
+<p style="text-indent: 25px;">An important piece of the context surrounding the photographs in this section is the way in which settlers around the turn of the twentieth century viewed urban development and control of nature.
+As local Tyee journalist Jesse Donaldson explains in his article, <a href="https://thetyee.ca/Life/2013/09/27/Unnatural-History-of-Stanley-Park/">An Unnatural History of Stanley Park</a>, the prevailing philosophy of the time “considered the wilderness something to be tamed and cultured, an ‘improved’ version of nature manicured by human intervention.”<sup>1</sup> This “improvement” of nature was another part of the colonial fairy tale, as characterized by Paige Raibmon an associate professor of history at the University of British Columbia.
+Settlers had to tell themselves, and internalize, this narrative to justify their takeover of indigenous lands.
+They had to first believe the lands that became Vancouver were completely pure and unsettled before they took over, ignoring the societies that existed before and continued to exist after their arrival.
+Second, they had to believe urbanization and industrialization were positive steps towards progress, in order to view themselves as saviors rather than destroyers.<br><br>

 <p style="text-indent: 25px;">The fairy tale went one step further.
-Settlers wanted to see themselves as controlling and improving an untamed wilderness, and they wanted a wilderness near to the city, an urban park that would “transform the image of Vancouver to be more than just another boomtown.”
-The area now known as Stanley Park became the chosen space to create this wilderness.
-However, some mental gymnastics were required to set Stanley Park up in the public imagination as an untamed wilderness.
+Settlers wanted to create an example near the city of their control over nature, an urban park that would “transform the image of Vancouver to be more than just another boomtown.”<sup>2</sup> The area now known as Stanley Park became the chosen space to create this fantasy.
+However, some mental gymnastics were required to transform Stanley Park in the public imagination into an uncultivated landscape.
 The reality was that, far from being the “primeval forest” that settlers imagined it to be, the area had long been the site of a thriving populace of indigenous peoples.<br>
 <p style="margin-left:10%; margin-right:10%;">“The Aboriginal presence on the peninsula was considerable on the eve of the imposition of Stanley Park in 1887.
 Whatever may have been the land’s official status, Aboriginal people still considered it their own.
-For some, including August Jack and his family, it was a place of residence.
-For others, it served economic and spiritual purposes [including as a burial ground].”</p><br>
+For some… it was a place of residence.
+For others, it served economic and spiritual purposes [including as a burial ground].”<sup>3</sup></p><br>

-<p style="text-indent: 25px;">This section features images that point to this colonial fairy tale, showing us how settlers chose to view their relationships to the lands that they had stolen, as well as showcasing snapshots of various locales in the city, and the confidence and speed with which settlers developed those areas into their idea of what a modern metropolis should be.<br><br>
+<p style="text-indent: 25px;">This section of the exhibit features images that act as evidence of this colonial fairy tale, and depict how settlers chose to view their relationships to the lands they had taken over.
+It also showcases snapshots of the city, and the confidence and speed with which settlers developed the area into their idea of what a modern metropolis should be.<br><br>

 <div class="container">
   <div class="row">